*Last updated March 15th, 2018

 Using the extensive network of bullet trains (Shinkansen) is the easiest and fastest way to travel, as services are frequent and don't require a check-in process like airplanes.
 However, the costs are not small - a one-way ticket from Tokyo to Osaka will cost a little under 15,000 yen.

 Use of airplanes could be suitable for destinations further away.
-Trains have the edge in both costs and time if you are headed from Tokyo for Sendai, Kanazawa, and Osaka.
-For Okayama (with the connection to the art museums in Naoshima), it's a close call and some travellers prefer flying.
+The locals generally prefer trains if the travel time is under four hours.
+This includes destinations such as Osaka or Kanazawa.
+For Okayama (with the connection to the art museums in Naoshima), it's a close call and some travelers prefer flying.

-If you are going further such as Hiroshima and Fukuoka, taking a flight will save you much more time.
+If you are going further such as Hiroshima and Fukuoka, taking a flight will save you much more time and depending on the timing of reservation, it may also be the cheaper option to taking the Shinkansen.

 AIR

-JAL and ANA used to dominate the scene and the arrival of the low-cost carriers was rather late; it's only in the last few years that they have gotten consideration as possible choice of the travel plans for the Japanese.
-Most of the carriers use Narita as their base (they rarely use the more convenient Haneda) and are known for delays and even cancellations as they try to operate with the minimum amount of fleet - they are no different from the LCC's seen elsewhere in the world.
+The era of the low-cost carriers began very recently in Japan; Peach Aviation began flying in 2012.
+All domestic LCC flights use Narita as their base (not the more convenient Haneda) and are known for delays and even cancellations as they try to operate with the minimum amount of fleet - they are no different from the LCC's seen elsewhere in the world.

-JR operates a super-express bus that connects Tokyo Station with Nagoya in five hours.
-It might be more than three times the duration on a Shinkansen ride, but the fare can be as low as 3,000 yen if you are travelling on a weekday with advance reservations.
-However they lack any English website, so you might have to show up at the ticket office on the Yaesu south side of Tokyo station to claim your tickets in advance.
+JR is known for the Shinkansen but they also operate a super-express bus that connects Tokyo Station with Nagoya in five hours.
+It might be more than three times the duration of a Shinkansen ride, but the fare can be as low as 3,000 yen if you are travelling on a weekday with advance reservations.
+However they lack any English reservation site, so you might have to show up at the ticket office on the Yaesu south side of Tokyo station to claim your tickets in advance.

-All buses will make a 15-20 minute stop at a parking area roughly every 2 hours, as regular breaks for drivers is now mandatory under the new safety guidelines.
+All buses will make a 15-20 minute stop at a parking area every 2 hours, as a regular break for drivers is now mandatory under the new safety guidelines.
 Most drivers will set up a board with the departure time written down, so non-Japanese speakers can also understand when the buses will leave.
+Buses will not wait for late passengers so make sure you return to the bus with sufficient time.

 Where the buses depart from: